HomeAboutAll Posts

 If you are reading this because you are trying to restore a private channel that vanished after removing all its owners and members, I have bad news for you.
 Once Microsoft deletes the ownerless private channel, you cannot restore it through Teams Admin Center or PowerShell.

-I tried several methods to recover the missing private channel, but none worked.
+I tried several methods to recover the missing private channel via automation, but none fully worked.

 Here is the list of things I tried: